FALL 2020 COURSE SESSION STARTS OCTOBER 2020

 Charting the Course to a Healthier Force: Military Health Promotion Program

-Basics is an Army Health Promotion Course designed to provide practical training in health promotion program development, implementation and evaluation at the installation level to facilitate behavioral and environmental changes to improve the health and well-being of the military community.
-The course follows the health promotion program framework specified in AR 600-63.
+Basics is an Army Health Promotion Webinar Series designed to provide practical information sharing in health promotion program development, implementation and evaluation.
+It supports installation level efforts to facilitate behavioral and environmental changes for improved health and well-being of the military community.
+The webinar series follows the health promotion program framework specified in AR 600-63.
 Content includes: health promotion program planning, goal setting, implementation, use of a business plan and communication tools, and evaluation.
-Attendees will gain knowledge and skills through lecture, discussion, and practical exercises.
-The course will be conducted in three phases:
+Attendees will gain knowledge and skills through information sharing, discussion, and practical exercises.
+The webinars series is conducted in three phases:

 - Identify and describe the key aspects of Army Health Promotion as described in Army Regulation 600-63